nutjob-laboratories/erk/README.md

 	* Almost every part of the interface can be customized
 	* Most behaviors can be customized
 	* Over 50 display and configuration options settable in the GUI
-	* Scripting, macros, plugins, menus, and more can be disabled from the command-line
+	* Scripting, plugins, menus, and more can be disabled from the command-line
 * Text colors are customizeable
 	* Any text, from nicknames to messages to hyperlinks, can use custom colors
 	* Text rendering setting are stored in "style files", and can be shared